shibzpix-hub/MathNite/README.md

-Perfect!
-Let’s create a professional, clear, and complete README for your MathNite GitHub repository.
-This will cover everything someone might want to know: what the project is, features, how to run it, and contribution guidelines.
-Here’s a solid draft you can copy into README.md:

-⸻

 MathNite

 MathNite is an engaging and educational math game designed for kids and teens.
 Players battle math questions, earn J-Coins to spend in the in-game shop, collect rare items, and build their rank.
 Occasional medkits and shields help players survive, and each elimination earns a crown.